53v3n3d4/Theme-Treble/SETTINGS.md

 ## Theme settings

 Below are theme options available and can be customize at your option.
-- Go to menu `Sublime text > Preferences > Settings > Package Settings > Theme - Treble > settings`.
+- Go to menu `Sublime text > Preferences > Settings > Package Settings > Theme - Treble > Settings`.
 It is the same if you go to `Packages/User/Preferences.sublime-settings`
 - Copy the option you want on the right window of `Preferences.sublime-settings`
 - Save your preferences